Capitol Hill, Seattle: HIV/AIDS and memorials

+21st century

 In 1993, the oldest gay bar on Broadway, the Elite Tavern, was bombed by neo-Nazis.
 Capitol Hill has become the target of an increasing number of anti-LGBTQ hate crimes in the early 21st century.

 The increased gentrification of the neighborhood by the end of the 20th century led to an outward migration of the LGBTQ community to other areas of the city and surrounding metropolitan area.
 From 2000 to 2012, the share of same-sex couple households on Capitol Hill declined by 23 percent, while it increased by 52 percent citywide.
 From 2010 to 2015, 89 new buildings were built on Capitol Hill and 4,600 residential units were added—primarily catering towards high-income tech industry workers.

 Landmarks and institutions

 Kerry Hall is the original building of the Cornish School and now the last piece of the Cornish College of the Arts remaining on the Hill (the rest is now in the Denny Triangle).

 Registered Historic Places on Capitol Hill include the Harvard-Belmont Landmark District, in which is located the original building of the Cornish College of the Arts; Volunteer Park, in which are the Seattle Asian Art Museum and Volunteer Park Conservatory; and The Northwest School.

 In addition to Volunteer Park, parks on Capitol Hill include Cal Anderson Park, Louisa Boren Park, Interlaken Park, Roanoke Park, Pendleton Miller Park, and Thomas Street Park.
 Lake View Cemetery, containing the graves of Bruce Lee and his son Brandon Lee, lies directly north of Volunteer Park, and the Grand Army of the Republic Cemetery is further north.

 St. Mark's Episcopal Cathedral dominates the North Capitol Hill skyline.

 Also on the Hill are The Northwest School, Seattle Academy of Arts and Sciences, St. Joseph School, Holy Names Academy, Seattle Hebrew Academy, Seattle Preparatory School, Seattle University, Seattle Central Community College, and St. Mark's Episcopal Cathedral.
 Additionally, Seattle University is located south of Madison Street, and is considered to be either in Capitol Hill or First Hill.

 The oldest African-American church in Seattle is located on 14th Avenue, between E Pike and E Pine streets.
 The First African Methodist Episcopal Church was originally incorporated in 1891 as the Jones Street Church (when 14th Avenue was called Jones Street).
 The church was constructed in 1912, replacing the large house where congregations previously met, on the same site.
 The church structure was designated as a Seattle landmark in 1984.

 The First Methodist Protestant Church of Seattle, listed on the National Register of Historic Places, was remodeled and is now occupied by a design and marketing firm.

 There is one Jewish synagogue near Capitol Hill.
 Temple De Hirsch Sinai, whose Alhadeff Sanctuary was designed by B. Marcus Priteca, among others, is just south of Madison Street, placing it technically in the Central District.

 In 2021, St Patrick's church on East Edgar Street was named as one of three Catholic churches facing closure in a reorganization plan by the Archdiocese of Seattle.